ethitter/WP-Revisions-Control/readme.txt

 == Description ==

-Control how many revisions are stored for each post type.
+WordPress 3.6 now allows users to control how many revisions are stored for each supported post type.
+No longer must you rely on the `WP_POST_REVISIONS` constant, which applied unniversally.
+With this plugin enabled, simply visit **Settings > Writing** to specify the number of revisions retained for each post type.

 **Development is over on GitHub: https://github.com/ethitter/WP-Revisions-Control.**